-Non-matriculated students will be able to register for courses in the Department of Graduate Nursing with written permission of the Associate Dean.
-Students may take up to nine credits in this status and must achieve a grade of B or higher in all courses.
+Non-matriculated students will be able to register for courses in the Department of Graduate Nursing with written permission of the Associate Dean after review of all official transcripts.
+Students may take up to nine credits in this status and must achieve a grade of B or higher in all courses in order to progress.
+Pre-requisites are required of selected courses.
 Matriculated students are given registration priority.